 Part D plans will not cover any prescription drugs that purchased outside of the U.S. You must live in the U.S. in order to qualify for Part D. You must also live in your Part D plan’s area in order to receive service.

-Your Medigap plan may cover health care services rendered outside of the U.S. Medigap plans C, D, F, G, M, and N have foreign travel emergency benefits.
-(Refer to this Medigap comparison chart to compare benefits from each plan.)
+Your Medicare Supplement plan may cover health care services rendered outside of the U.S. Medicare Supplement plans C, D, F, G, M, and N have foreign travel emergency benefits.
 These plans will pay 80% of the billed charges for certain medically necessary emergency care outside the U.S. after you meet the yearly deductible.

 Consult with your Medigap company or GoMedigap agent before traveling outside the U.S. to learn more about Medigap coverage outside the U.S.